zane-abbud/DS4002-Case-Study/README.md

 ## How to Use This Repository

-1. Read `Hook_Document.pdf` to understand the case study scenario.
+1. Read `Hook.pdf` to understand the case study scenario and your role.
-2. Review `Rubric.pdf` to understand the expected final deliverable.
+2. Review `Rubric.pdf` to understand the task, criteria, and expected final product.
-3. Open the dataset or dataset instructions in the `DATA/` folder.
+3. Open the dataset or dataset instructions in the `Data/` folder.
-4. Run or review the code in the `SCRIPTS/` folder.
+4. Run or review the code in the `Scripts/` folder.
-5. Compare your results to the materials in the `OUTPUT/` folder.
+5. Review the materials in the `Supplemental_Materials/` folder for background readings, references, and method explanations.
-6. Use `References.pdf` and the `MATERIALS/` folder to better understand the methods.
+6. Use the supplemental references to better understand text classification, TF-IDF, logistic regression, and model evaluation.
 7. Create your own final report, notebook, or slide deck explaining the reproduced project.

 ## Expected Student Deliverable